Contents

 Dive into a metropolis where medieval cloisters stand beside avant-garde museums and where the rhythms of Catalan and Spanish blend in bustling market halls.
 If you're a culture enthusiast craving world-class art museums, a food lover hunting for the perfect pintxos, or simply someone seeking the electrifying energy of a Mediterranean jewel, this city promises an unforgettable affair.
 So grab your walking shoes and let Barcelona's magic unfold before you with this 2-day Barcelona itinerary.

-Barcelona for families and kids
+For families and kids

 If your idea of a perfect vacation involves keeping the kiddos entertained while you actually get to enjoy yourself too, Barcelona's got your back!
 Think dragon-hunting in Park Güell (yes, really), chocolate museums that'll make Willy Wonka jealous, and beaches where sandcastle dreams come true.